qeeqbox/raven/README.md

 <p align="center"> <img src="https://github.com/qeeqbox/raven/blob/main/readme/ravenlogo.png"></p>

-Raven - An Advanced Cyber Threat Map (Simplified, customizable and responsive).
+Raven - Advanced Cyber Threat Map (Simplified, customizable and responsive).
 And, it can be used in an isolated environment **without external lookups!**

 This project uses **D3.js** not Anime.js, it has **ALL** the countries and around **~100,000** embedded cities, it can be used **offline**, it does not interact with **APIs**, and colors are based on the ixora visulaiztion package.